Lightweight Kayaks For Women

 - It has to be easy on the back and gentle on the bum, so you can continue to enjoy paddling well into your senior years (or start enjoying paddling if you are already there …).

-- It has to be easy to set up – no complicated instructions or fiddling around with parts.
+- It has to be quick and easy to set up – no complicated instructions or fiddling around with parts.

 - It has to be easy to paddle and fast so you can keep up with the group – kayaking groups are a great way to meet new people and make friends.